 Never rush

 You’re on holiday!
 Why hurry?
-Give yourself plenty of time to complete your journey, and allow for regular breaks every couple of hours so you stay alert.
+Brush up on the speed limits when towing a caravan and give yourself plenty of time to complete your journey, allowing for regular breaks every couple of hours so you stay alert.

 If you allow lots of time, there’s less temptation to speed.
 You’ll find that car and caravan will be more stable at 60mph than at higher, illegal speeds.
 In fact, in wet or windy weather you may find that dropping to 55mph or so makes for an easier journey.
 Remember that your braking distances will be longer when towing, so leave a long gap to the vehicle in front to allow plenty of time to react.